A brief guide to Purchasing Flying Freehold Property in Jersey

-Flying freehold is a form of co-ownership: A larger property is divided into individual apartments, generally residential units, which as in any building in multiple occupation share certain areas (entry halls, stairways, lifts, gardens, yards, etc.) and services (drainage, electricity, etc.).
+Flying freehold is a form of co-ownership: A larger property is divided into individual apartments, generally residential units which, as in any building in multiple occupation, share certain areas (entry halls, stairways, lifts, gardens, yards, etc.) and services (drainage, electricity, etc.).
 The co-owners together form an incorporated association and abide by a declaration of co-ownership as registered in the Public Registry.
 This association takes decisions in a general assembly of the co-owners; it can act on their behalf, acquire and alienate property and rights, and litigate.
-A co-owner will have sole ownership of an individual unit and ownership in common of the common areas (the share or lot)
+A co-owner will have sole ownership of an individual unit and ownership in common of the common areas (the share or lot).

 Review of draft contract of Sale

-Parslows conveyancers will review the description of the property given in the draft contract of sale by the Vendor’s lawyer to ensure that it corresponds with the information provided in the Public Registry.
+Parslows Jersey conveyancers will review the description of the property given in the draft contract of sale by the Vendor’s lawyer, to ensure that it corresponds with the information provided in the Public Registry.
 We will check to ensure that all rights either over or for the benefit of the property are adequately set out in the draft contract of sale.

 Review of the declaration of co-ownership and associated records